Roger Williams, "Pianist to the Presidents," dies

-LOS ANGELES Roger Williams, known as "the Pianist to the Presidents," died on Saturday at the age of 87 in his California home after a brief battle with pancreatic cancer, his former publicist said.
+LOS ANGELES Roger Williams, known as "the Pianist to the Presidents" for his White House performances, died on Saturday in his California home after a brief battle with pancreatic cancer, his former publicist said.
+He was 87.

 Williams scored his first hit in 1955 with a chart-topping "Autumn Leaves," the best-selling piano record of all time.